SamLB9/GAN-vs.-Diffusion-Images/README.md

 # MSc Dissertation – Comparative Analysis of GAN- and Diffusion-Generated Images for Generalizable Deepfake Detection
-This repository hosts the final MSc Dissertation of **Sam Laborde-Balen**, completed as part of the MSc in Artificial Intelligence at the University of Edinburgh (2024–2025).
+This repository hosts my final MSc Dissertation, completed as part of the MSc in Artificial Intelligence at the University of Edinburgh (2024–2025).

 📄 The full dissertation PDF can be found here: [Access Dissertation](./MSc_dissertation_SLB.pdf)